dogweather/forkful/content/en/vba/dates-and-times/parsing-a-date-from-a-string.md

 ---
 date: 2024-02-01 21:30:26.750010-07:00
-description: "Parsing a date from a string in Visual Basic for Applications (VBA)\
+description: "How to: VBA offers a straightforward way to parse a string into a date\
-  \ is about converting text that represents a date into a date data type.
-Programmers\
+  \ using the `CDate` function or the `DateValue` function.
+However, it's crucial\
-  \ do\u2026"
+  \ that\u2026"
 lastmod: '2024-03-13T22:44:59.942724-06:00'
 model: gpt-4-0125-preview
-summary: Parsing a date from a string in Visual Basic for Applications (VBA) is about converting text that represents a date into a date data type.
+summary: VBA offers a straightforward way to parse a string into a date using the `CDate` function or the `DateValue` function.
 title: Parsing a date from a string
 weight: 30
 ---